Being prepared for your dental procedure ensures fewer complications and a faster healing time.

 Now that you have these great tips at hand, you should feel a lot more confident about your dental appointment.
 You might even feel excited!
 But, if you haven't scheduled your dental appointment, give Advanced Dentistry of Scarsdale a call!
 Our dental team is chock-full of experienced professionals with areas of specialty like periodontics, prosthodontics, and cosmetic dentistry.
-So, whether you need dental implants in Westchester, a root canal, or a dental crown, we can help!Request an appointment
+So, whether you need dental implants, a root canal, or a dental crown, we can help!Request an appointment

 If you are getting any kind of dental surgery, anesthesia will be administered for your comfort.
-You may feel disoriented after your appointment, so we recommend you someone to drive you home from the appointment.
+You may feel disoriented after your appointment, so we recommend you have someone to drive you home from the appointment.
 And, if there is any post-op care, make sure you tell a friend or family member, so they can check in on you until the anesthesia wears off.
 We want to make sure you get home safe and have a stress-free recovery.

 We may recommend you avoid certain foods after your surgery until you are healed.
 You should avoid very hard or sticky foods, like nuts and candy.
 Your teeth may also be very sensitive for a while, so save drinking your favorite hot tea or eating ice cream until after you heal.
 But you don’t need to limit yourself to oatmeal and ham sandwiches!
 If you’re looking for yummy recipe suggestions that are post-op safe, ask us!